When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What’s your experience with Local Services?
 Leave a comment and let me know!

-Since it’s implementation, Google has placed it’s Local Service Ads at or near the top of most local searches with commercial intent.
-In doing so, it took a lot of market share from other websites for contractor leads like Yelp, HomeAdvisor, and Angi.
+Since it’s implementation, Google has placed it’s Local Service Ads at or near the top of most local Google searches with commercial intent (AKA money keywords).
+In doing so, it took a lot of market share from other established platforms like Yelp, HomeAdvisor, and Angi.

 All this adds up to put Local Services at the top of my list.